local-first-web/relay-deployable/README.md

 ﻿# Cevitxe signal server

-This is a deployment wrapper for the [Cevitxe](https://github.com/DevResults/cevitxe) signal server.
+This is a deployment wrapper for [cevitxe-signal-server](https://github.com/DevResults/cevitxe/packages/cevitxe-signal-server).

 ## Installing and running locally